Table of contents:

 Before inserting the needle, identify its shape :

-Secure the needle securely
+Securely fixing the needle

 - Insert the needle into its holder and push it until it touches the bottom .